-Kate Louise Powell is a 24 year old visual artist and animal rights activist originally from Halifax, West Yorkshire, currently based in Edinburgh.
+Kate Louise Powell is a visual artist and animal rights activist originally from Halifax, West Yorkshire, currently based in Edinburgh.

 After drawing recreationally her whole life, Kate started to take her artistic career more seriously in 2012 and produced a number of popular illustrations with the reoccurring motifs of flowers and butterflies.
 Since then she has experimented with photography, mixed media, and paint, but still works mostly in pencil and coloured pencil.